cisco/mindmeld/docs/source/quickstart/train_the_natural_language_processing_classifiers.rst

 Intent classifiers (also called intent models) are text classification models that are trained, one-per-domain, using the labeled queries in each intent folder.
 Our Kwik-E-Mart app supports multiple intents (e.g. ``greet``, ``get_store_hours``, ``find_nearest_store``, etc.) within the ``store_info`` domain.
 We will now see how to train an intent classifier that correctly maps user queries to one of these supported intents.

 Training our intent model is similar to training the domain model using the :keyword:`NaturalLanguageProcessor` class, but this time we explicitly define the features and cross-validation settings we want to use.
 For our intent classifier, let us assume that we want to build a `logistic regression <https://en.wikipedia.org/wiki/Logistic_regression>`_ model and use `bag of words <https://en.wikipedia.org/wiki/Bag-of-words_model>`_ and `edge n-grams <https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-edgengram-tokenizer.html>`_ as features.
-Also, we would like to do `k-fold cross validation <https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation>`_  with 20 splits.
+Also, we would like to do `k-fold cross validation <https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation>`_  with 10 splits to find the ideal `hyperparameter <https://en.wikipedia.org/wiki/Hyperparameter_optimization>`_ values.

 We start as before by instantiating a :keyword:`NaturalLanguageProcessor` object.
-In addition, we import the :keyword:`KFold` module from the :keyword:`scikit-learn` library to define cross-validation settings.

 .. code-block:: python

   >>> from mmworkbench.components.nlp import NaturalLanguageProcessor
   >>> nlp = NaturalLanguageProcessor('my_app')
-  >>> from sklearn.model_selection import KFold

 Next, we define the feature dictionary that lists all the feature types along with the feature-specific settings.
 Let's say we want bag-of-n-grams up to size 2 and edge-ngrams up to length 2.